Wednesday, 25 May 2022

 In the video, I stated:

-I stand in solidarity with the African American community, the African Caribbean community, the Black British community and with the Black community throughout the world.
+I stand in solidarity with the African American community, the African Caribbean community, the black British community and with the black community throughout the world.

 I'm aligned to the spirit and soul of Black Lives Matter everywhere.
 I think the world has woken up at last and is listening.